How VFR Auditions

 A day-long workshop with the selected cast.
-We’ll start in the morning, usually in a park or open outdoor area, with some warm ups and text exercises involving breath, voice, and potentially Frisbees.
-After a lunch break we’ll return to a formal-ish audition format, in which we’ll play around with some text and see what happens.
-Then we’ll get dinner and beverages and start reading the plays.
+We’ll start in the morning, with some warm ups and text exercises involving breath, voice, and games.
+Maybe a work out or two.
+It's up to the director.
+After a break we’ll return to a formal-ish audition format, in which we’ll play around with some text and see what happens.
+Then the show is cast and we’ll start reading the plays.

 We’re excited about this approach because it lends itself to exploration and new discoveries – for both actors and directors.
 Voices Found is a team, and we believe it’s important to establish that on day one.

 This bit’s important: you must be able to come to the workshop if you want to be cast.
 We’ll ask you about it during the Phase One auditions, and if we cast you we expect you to follow through.
 You’ll get plenty of notice beforehand to add it to your calendars and adjust your schedules if needed.

 Check out our blog for information about upcoming auditions!

 Want to do something else?

 If acting isn't your thing but you want to get involved in another capacity, send us an email and let us know what you're interested in doing.